 Play the rhythm ‘banguela’[2] mandingada[3]

-[2] A capoeira toque that inverts São Bento Grande de Angola to go Tch-Tch Dong Ding Ding.
+[2] A capoeira toque that inverts São Bento Grande de Regional to go Tch-Tch Dong Ding Ding.

 [3] Feminine for a person who has been bewitched (presumably by a mandingeiro/a/e).